Rhubarb is the stalk of a leafy perennial plant.

 - 13 Related entries

-We usually treat it as a fruit, because of its high acidity, but some cultures do use it as a vegetable in savoury dishes, so don’t be entirely surprised if you come across such recipes.
+We usually treat rhubarb as a fruit, because of its high acidity, but some cuisines do use it as a vegetable in savoury dishes, so don’t be entirely surprised if you come across such recipes.

 We mostly use rhubarb for desserts, in pies, puddings and stewed sweet sauces.
 Don’t feel, however, that you can only use that sauce on your cheesecake: rhubarb sauce is also really amazing with pork, lamb and pâtés.
 You can also make rhubarb chutney, flavoured with ginger, orange zest, brown sugar, and sultanas.
 Rhubarb jam makes a good filling for layer cakes and cookies.
-You can also roast it in chunks, accompanying root veg such as carrots and parsnips.
+You can also roast rhubarb in chunks, accompanying root veg such as carrots and parsnips.